Find Affordable College Courses

 Read full report on Liberal Arts / Sciences & Humanities at Pearl River Community College

-The excellent programs at Itawamba Community College helped the school earn the #5 place on this year’s ranking of the best liberal arts / sciences and humanities schools in Mississippi.
+A rank of #5 on this year’s list means Itawamba Community College is a great place for liberal arts / sciences and humanities students.
 ICC is a small public school located in the town of Fulton.

 Liberal Arts / Sciences & Humanities majors at ICC take out an average of $7,500 in student loans while working on their egree.